crag-h4k/AI-Machine-Learning-and-Data-Structures-Resources/README.md

-AI/Machine Learning and Data Structures
+# AI/Machine Learning and Data Structures

-Below are listed resources and tutorials for learning about data structures, algorithms, and AI/Machine Learning.
+### I'm working on a list of resources and tutorials for learning about data structures, algorithms, and AI/Machine Learning.

 B+ Tree
   [Part 1:](https://www.geeksforgeeks.org/b-tree-set-1-introduction-2/)